 Our operations and performance depend in part on worldwide economic conditions and the impact these conditions have on levels of spending on IT networking and security solutions.
 Our business depends on the overall demand for these solutions and on the economic health and general willingness of our current and prospective customers to purchase our security services.
-Weak economic conditions, or a reduction in IT security spending, could materially and adversely affect our business, operating results and financial condition in a number of ways, including by reducing sales, lengthening sales cycles and lowering prices for our services.
+Weak economic conditions, including the downturn in the global and U.S. economies due to COVID-19, or a reduction in IT security spending, could materially and adversely affect our business, operating results and financial condition in a number of ways, including by reducing sales, lengthening sales cycles and lowering prices for our services.